Edward-Regalado/reading-notes/401/Java/Java401class3.md

-# Java Primities versus Ojbects
+# Java Primitives versus Objects

 - Java has a two-fold type system consisting of primitives such an `int`, `boolean` and reference types such as `Interger`, `Boolean`.
 - every primitive type corresponds to a reference type.